$0 Wales — Care Needs Assessment Checklist

 When your parent permanently moves into a care home, the value of their main home is legally ignored for the first 12 weeks.
 This is a statutory protection, not a discretionary one.

 During this 12-week window, the financial assessment is calculated as though the property doesn't exist.
-If your parent's other capital (savings, investments) is below £50,000, the council funds the care home placement at its standard rate from day one.
+If your parent's other capital (savings, investments) is at or below £50,000, the council funds the care home placement at its standard rate from day one.
 The family home remains untouched.

 This 12-week period exists specifically to give families time to consider their options without the pressure of immediate property-related decisions.